KrSerhiy/swift-variance/VarianceOfTypesInSwift.md

 getBlog(callback: processVideoBlog) // Cannot convert value of type '(VideoBlog) -> ()' to expected argument type '(Blog) -> ()'
 ```

-In this example, Swift functions behave as contrvarian with their components, cause:
+In this example, Swift functions behave as contravariant with their components, cause:

 * `Blog` is a subtype of `InetResource`  and `(InetResource) -> ()` is a subtype of `(Blog) -> ()`(as derived from `getBlog(callback: processInetResource)`)
 * `VideoBlog` is a subtype of `Blog` and `(VideoBlog) -> ()`isn’t a subtype of `(Blog) -> ()`(as derived from `getBlog(callback: processVideoBlog)`)

-But the real truth is that ***functions in Swift are contravariant with their arguments types and covariant with their return type***.
-For analogy with our abstract syntax, the function of type `(P1, P2) -> R` looks like `F[P1, P2][R]` and is contravariant with the first components group and covariant with the second.
+Looks like functions in Swift are contravariant with their arguments types and covariant with their return type, but this is also not completely true (we are going to see that a little bit later).

 At first look, it seems confusing, that functions are contravariant with their arguments types, but it really makes sense.
 Assume that passing into the function `getBlog(callback:)` an argument of the type `(VideoBlog) -> ()` works.
 Then, during the function execution, it will try to call that  `callback` parameter with an argument of the type `Blog`.
 But a substitution of `VideoBlog` type with `Blog` type is impossible, cause `Blog` isn’t a subtype of `VideoBlog`.
 With passing in an argument of the type `(InetResource) -> ()`, a substitution of`InetResource` type with `Blog` type takes place, what is completely legally, cause `Blog` is a subtype of `InetResource`.